 Furthermore, as the first warm days of spring moves in the ground remains cold.
 What happens is that the cold floor keeps pulling warmth from the safe.
 The safe begins to sweat and encourages rust.
 We are sure you have seen many old antique safes with rust marks on them.

-You need to provide as little contact with the floor.
+You need to provide as little contact with the floor for goof gun safe climate control.
 You can use thin plastic or wood squares at the corners to minimize the problem.
 Prevent raising the gun safe too far above the ground.
 With more significant gaps between the safe and floor, it is easier to remove.

 Another thing you need to consider is batteries on electronic locks has a shorter lifespan when cold.